 - 11.1 The RAA takes fraud and corruption seriously.
-Suspected fraud will be assessed and investigated as appropriate, which may require involvement of external parties such as NSW Police or the NSW Independent Commission Against Corruption (ICAC). - 11.2 By signing the claim form, you are declaring that the information provided in the application form and supporting documentation is true and accurate. - 11.3 Providing inaccurate, untrue or misleading information may be a breach of the Rural Assistance Act 1989 or criminal law for which serious penalties may apply. - 11.4 The RAA responds to fraud by: - Audit and site validation of applications and claims that are of concern - Referral to NSW Police or ICAC of suspected fraud - Recovery of any assistance provided under a fraudulent application - 11.5 An application approval, or payment of a claim against an approved grant, may be delayed where: - Assistance previously provided by this or any other related NSW government grant program cannot be validated or - The outcome of relevant legal or validation actions may impact the decision to grant further assistance.
+Suspected fraud will be assessed and investigated as appropriate, which may require the involvement of external parties such as the NSW Police Force or the NSW Independent Commission Against Corruption (ICAC). - 11.2 By signing the claim form, you are declaring that the information provided in the application form and supporting documentation is true and accurate. - 11.3 Providing inaccurate, untrue or misleading information may be a breach of the Rural Assistance Act 1989 or criminal law for which serious penalties may apply. - 11.4 The RAA responds to fraud by: - · audit and site validation of applications and claims that are of concern - referral to the NSW Police Force or ICAC of suspected fraud - recovery of any assistance provided under a fraudulent application - 11.5 An application approval, or payment of a claim against an approved grant, may be delayed where: - assistance previously provided by this or any other related NSW government grant program cannot be validated or - the outcome of relevant legal or validation actions may impact the decision to grant further assistance.